June 28, 2023

 7. The life settlement company will take ownership of the policy

 The life settlement company will assume the responsibility of paying the annual premium payments for the policy.
 It will also name itself as the new primary beneficiary on the policy.
 You are unconditionally released from having to pay any future premiums, which the life settlement company will cover until the death of the insured (you).
-Upon the death of the insured, the company will also collect the death benefit of the purchased policy.
+Upon the death of the insured, the life settlement company will collect the death benefit of the purchased policy.

 If your policy has accelerated death benefit riders, then you need to compare the benefit amounts of those riders against the amount you’ll get if you sell your policy.
-Selling your life insurance policy will typically require some additional financial planning on your part.

 How does life expectancy impact my life settlement?